fgregg/fgregg.github.io/_posts/2022-02-4-weeknotes.md

 2. Survey unions

 As of right now, we really don't have a good understanding of the trends in union organizing.
-We have great data on NLRB-election organzing, but that may be a small part of the overall picture.
+We have great data on NLRB-election organizing, but that may be a small part of the overall picture.

 ### Reflections on Weeknotes